peymanshahmarimikaeeldarehsi/duck-duck-clone/development-strategy.md

 ### Repo

-Sharaf worked on the search branch.
+Sharaf worked on the search-bar branch.

 ### HTML

-what did you change in the HTML and why?
+* Added HTML Code for the logo
+* Text under the logo,
+* Search Bar and Search Button
+* Text under the Search Bar.

 ### CSS

-what did you change in the CSS and why?
+* Added css to align everything to the center.
+* Changed the size of the input box.
+* Change the background colour of the page.

 ## 3. Main Body